For other languages click here.

-Anesthesiologists are often involved in management and treatment of clinical patients in almost every department of their hospital.
-They are challenged with an ambitious monitoring task of their patient in the different settings.
-The SenTec Digital Monitoring System (SDMS) is supporting Anesthesiologists in clinical situations, such as:
+Anesthesiologists are often involved in management and treatment of clinical patients in almost every department of the hospital.
+They have the challenging task of monitoring the patient in different clinical settings.
+The SenTec Digital Monitoring System (SDMS) supports anesthesiologists in various situations, including:

-- procedures involving special mechanical ventilation techniques (HFJV, HFO, One-Lung ventilation) or prolonged apneic phases (HFNC for apneic oxygenation/ventilation),
+- procedures involving special mechanical ventilation techniques (HFJV, HFOV, one-lung ventilation) or prolonged apneic phases (HFNC for apneic oxygenation/ventilation),

 - monitoring of adverse effects of pain medication,